AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_gateway.md

 * `enable_spot_instance` - (Optional) Enable spot instance.
 NOT supported for production deployment.
 * `spot_price` - (Optional) Price for spot instance.
 NOT supported for production deployment.

+### Gateway Upgrade
+* `software_version` - (Optional/Computed) The software version of the gateway.
+If set, we will attempt to update the gateway to the specified version if current version is different.
+If left blank, the gateway upgrade can be managed with the `aviatrix_controller_config` resource.
+Type: String.
+Example: "6.5.821".
+Available as of provider version R2.20.0.
+* `image_version` - (Optional/Computed) The image version of the gateway.
+Use `aviatrix_gateway_image` data source to programmatically retrieve this value for the desired `software_version`.
+If set, we will attempt to update the gateway to the specified version if current version is different.
+If left blank, the gateway upgrades can be managed with the `aviatrix_controller_config` resource.
+Type: String.
+Example: "hvm-cloudx-aws-022021".
+Available as of provider version R2.20.0.
+* `ha_software_version` - (Optional/Computed) The software version of the HA gateway.
+If set, we will attempt to update the HA gateway to the specified version if current version is different.
+If left blank, the HA gateway upgrade can be managed with the `aviatrix_controller_config` resource.
+Type: String.
+Example: "6.5.821".
+Available as of provider version R2.20.0.
+* `ha_image_version` - (Optional/Computed) The image version of the HA gateway.
+Use `aviatrix_gateway_image` data source to programmatically retrieve this value for the desired `ha_software_version`.
+If set, we will attempt to update the HA gateway to the specified version if current version is different.
+If left blank, the gateway upgrades can be managed with the `aviatrix_controller_config` resource.
+Type: String.
+Example: "hvm-cloudx-aws-022021".
+Available as of provider version R2.20.0.

 ### Misc.

 !> **WARNING:** Attribute `transit_gw` has been deprecated as of provider version R2.18.1+ and will not receive further updates.
 Please set `manage_transit_gateway_attachment` to false, and use the standalone `aviatrix_spoke_transit_attachment` resource instead.